+Printing to the 1602 using the LiquidCrystal library is a breeze.
 The full reference for the library can be found at http://arduino.cc/en/Reference/LiquidCrystal

 The LiquidCrystal library is actually fairly generic.
-It will work with any HD44780 based display - you just have to tell it how it's connected.
+It will work with any 1602 or other HD44780(chip) based display - you just have to tell it how it's connected and how many lines it has.
 Using the shield the connection is fixed, but you still have to tell the library those connections - it can't tell automatically what you have plugged in.

-Here's a simple program setting up and displaying a message and the time since the Arduino started up.
+Here's a simple "Hello World" program setting up the LCD and displaying the time since the Arduino started up.